BWU-Project-2024/bruktglede/docs/Prisma-info.md

 ## Commands

+Add the Prisma extention to see best syntax in file.

 `yarn prisma` to see all available commands.

 `npx prisma studio`: This command let you get an actual visualization of the SQL schemas, that will open up the studio in the browser.